Maldin Ymeraj: Fostiras

 On 29 January 2015 Ymeraj was loaned until the end of the 2014–15 season to Fostiras F.C. first team to gain experience.
-He made his first professional debut on 1 February 2015 by coming on as a 64th-minute substitute in place of Christos Moustogiannis in a goalless draw against Chania.
+He made his professional debut on 1 February 2015 by coming on as a 64th-minute substitute in place of Christos Moustogiannis in a goalless draw against Chania.

 Akropolis

 In July 2015, Ymeraj moved to Swedish Division 1 Norra club Akropolis IF.
-He made his league debut for the club on 23 August 2015 in a 4-2 away victory over Carlstad United.
+He made his league debut for the club on 23 August 2015 in a 4–2 away victory over Carlstad United.
 In this match, he also scored his first league goal for the club.
 His goal, scored in the 49th minute, made the score 2-2.
 He played all ninety minutes of the match.

 Kukësi

 In January 2017, Ymeraj moved to Albanian Superliga club FK Kukësi.
-He made his league debut for the club on 24 February 2018 in a 1-0 home victory over KF Laçi.
+He made his league debut for the club on 24 February 2018 in a 1–0 home victory over KF Laçi.
 He was subbed on for Eni Imami in the 69th minute.